TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.32.md

 ---

-And I, if I be lifted up from the earth, will draw all men unto myself.
+And I, if I am lifted up from the earth, will draw all people to myself."